redis/lettuce/docs/advanced-usage.md

 connection.dispatch(CommandType.PING, VoidOutput.create());
 ```

-> [!NOTE]
+!!!
+NOTE
-> `VoidOutput.create()` swallows also Redis error responses.
+    `VoidOutput.create()` swallows also Redis error responses.
 If you want
-> to just avoid response decoding, create a `VoidCodec` instance using
+    to just avoid response decoding, create a `VoidCodec` instance using
-> its constructor to retain error response decoding.
+    its constructor to retain error response decoding.

 #### Asynchronous